wookayin/tensorflow-talk-debugging/slides/main.md

   .gray[(e.g. my model is not fitting well)], but about how to debug your TF codes *in a programming perspective*
 - I had to assume that the audience is somewhat familiar with basics of Tensorflow and Deep Learning;
-  it would be very good if you have an experience to write Tensorflow code by yourself
+  it would be very good if you have an experience to write a Tensorflow code by yourself
 - Questions are highly welcomed!
 Please feel free to interrupt!

 ---